-Throughout the book and the online course, you'll notice that we operate in manual calculation mode.
+Throughout the book and my online courses, you'll notice that we operate in manual calculation mode.

 If you're used to operating in automatic calculation mode, this will probably irritate you for a while.